Wanna Stay Out of These?

 SANDPLAY

 As a side note here… I will hardly ever give a lesson on the course while playing, but I have got to share with you that the last two times I exhibited how to hit a green-side bunker shot I holed both of them!
 Unbelievable!
 Right?
-No, neither one has not gotten any better…
+No, neither one of those players has gotten any better…

 The Golf Dr’s take on this you ask?